← Go Back

 1.4.3 Karush–Kuhn–Tucker (KKT) Conditions

-The Lagrangian Function and the Lagrangian Dual Function
+The Lagrangian function and the Lagrangian dual function

-For the constrained optimization problem (\(\ref{eqn:opt}\)), the Lagrangian function is defined as:
+For the constrained optimization (\(\ref{eqn:opt}\)), the Lagrangian function is defined as: \[\begin{align*} L(\mathbf{x},\boldsymbol{\lambda},\boldsymbol{\nu})=f_0(\mathbf{x})+\sum_{i=1}^m\lambda_i f_i(\mathbf{x})+\sum_{j=1}^n\nu_j h_j(\mathbf{x}), \end{align*}\] where \(\boldsymbol{\lambda}=(\lambda_1,\ldots,\lambda_m)^{\top},\boldsymbol{\nu}=(\nu_1,\ldots,\nu_n)^{\top}\), which are called the Lagrangian multipliers.

-Regarding the original optimal value \(f_*\) and the dual optimal value \(g_*\), we have the following:
+The Lagrangian dual function is defined as: \[\begin{align*} g(\boldsymbol{\lambda},\boldsymbol{\nu})=\inf_{\mathbf{x}}L(\mathbf{x},\boldsymbol{\lambda},\boldsymbol{\nu}). \end{align*}\] Based on this, we define the Lagrangian dual problem: \[ g_*=\sup_{\boldsymbol{\lambda}\ge0}g(\boldsymbol{\lambda},\boldsymbol{\nu}). \] Regarding the original optimal value \(f_*\) and the dual optimal value \(g_*\), we have the following weak duality.

-We always have \(g_* \leq f_*\).
+We always have \(g_*\le f_*\).

 Proof.